opencadc/tap/youcat/src/intTest/README.md

 execute the tests:
 - youcat-admin.pem  : used to create the test schema, same ident must be configured as the admin in the deployed service
 - youcat-owner.pem  : the owner of the test schema
-- youcat-member.pem : member of a group that you-cat-owner grants read-write access to
+- youcat-member.pem : member of a group that youcat-owner grants read-write access to

 The tests are curently only runnable by CADC staff because of ard coded setup and assumptions about external content (group in GMS).
 The test group is currently hard coded to one in the `ivo://cadc.nrc.ca/gms` GMS service.